-Watch our three videos on farm to school best practices and innovations in Michigan!
-Check out food service directors touring a farm called Veges from the Ledges, Country Dairy showing us how they bring milk to local schools, and Bear Lake Schools sharing how they use local food in the Summer Food Service Program.
+Watch two new videos on Farm to School best practices and innovations in Michigan, including Olivet Community Schools hosting a farmer in the cafeteria for Farm to School Month and Michigan State University growing herbs for food service in the Bailey Greenhouse.
+Three previous videos include food service directors touring a farm called Veges from the Ledges, Country Dairy showing how they bring milk to local schools, and Bear Lake Schools sharing how they use local food in the Summer Food Service Program.

 Michigan Farm to School is coordinated by Colleen Matts, Farm to Institution Specialist, and Julia Smith, Farm to School Specialist, with the Michigan State University Center for Regional Food Systems (formerly the CS Mott Group for Sustainable Food Systems).
 Find more information including contact information on this Michigan Farm to School Fact Sheet.

 FoodCorps is a "nationwide team of leaders that connects kids to real food and helps them grow up healthy."
 Michigan State University Extension Community Food Systems Workgroup is one of 15 FoodCorps state host sites for the 2013-2014 service year.
 Through local partner organizations, seven members are placed at school sites in Michigan to help jumpstart Farm to School, school garden and nutrition education projects.